cchliu/SDN-Defense/README.md

 A good example on parsing unified2 format can be found here: [unified2](https://github.com/jasonish/py-idstools/blob/master/idstools/unified2.py) and [u2spewfoo](https://github.com/jasonish/py-idstools/blob/master/idstools/scripts/u2spewfoo.py).

 Alertpkt structure is defined in snort src/output-plugins/spo_alert_unixsock.h file.
+File alertpkt.py parses the received alertpkt from snort [reference code](https://github.com/osrg/ryu/blob/master/ryu/lib/alert.py).
+The final goal is extract from each alertpkt:
+- ipv4 protocol
+- src ip
+- src port
+- dst ip
+- dst port
+- alert signature ID
+- alert msg
+- alert classification
+- alert priority

 Snort will generate less alerts in mode A compared to mode B:
 - mode A: tcpreplay pcap file to an virtual interface (mtu = 65535) and Snort is sniffing packets on this interface.
-  -- Make sure snort is ready commencing packets before we tcpreplay the packets
+  - Make sure snort is ready commencing packets before we tcpreplay the packets
 - mode B: Snort read packets from a pcap file.

 The reason is because, packets are being dropped in mode A (incoming packets rate is larger than the packet processing rate of Snort), while in mode B, no packets are dropped; Snort can process packets one at a time.

-TODO:
-- Create a virtual interface (maxLen = 65536)
-- tcpreplay pcap file to this interface and Snort is listening to this interface
-- Make sure snort is ready commencing packets before we tcpreplay the packets
-- Run several times and compare if the same number of alerts are triggered
-- Next, why socket fails to deliver all alerts.